yhs0602/minecraft-simulator-benchmark/README.md

 ### MineRL 0.4.4 (exp_minerl044, on Ubuntu 18.04.6 LTS)
 This may help solving issues such as https://github.com/minerllabs/minerl/issues/788.
+- Use this table to get latest gcc version your OS supports: https://askubuntu.com/a/1163021/901082
+- To solve MixinGradle issue, follow the steps as mentioned here: https://github.com/MineDojo/MineDojo/issues/113#issuecomment-1908997704
 ```bash
 conda create -n exp_minerl044 python=3.11
 conda activate exp_minerl044